Top five delivery models for your eCommerce business

 • B2C (Business-to-consumer).
 This is a business that sells products or services, such as clothes, groceries, and household supplies, directly to individual consumers.

 • B2B (Business-to-business).
-This is a business that sells products or services, such as office supplies or car parts, to other businesses that use them in their operations or to complete their products.
+This is a business that sells products or services, such as business office supplies or car parts, to other businesses that use them in their operations or to complete their products.

 • C2C (Consumer-to-consumer).
 This is a consumer who sells or trades products or services with other individuals through marketplaces and online platforms, such as eBay and Vinted.